-The SeaQuest2 frame is a rigid streamlined structure consisting of two wings, one keel, and one tail boom, all connected to a central core.
-The wings and keel feature the same streamlined design of rigid hard-anodized aluminum that provides strength and rigidity.
+The SeaQuest2 frame is a rigid streamlined structure consisting of two horizontal wings, one vertical wing (keel), and one tail boom, all connected to a central core module.
+Four Overhauser sensors are mounted in pods at the tips of the horizontal and vertical wings, as well the tail boom (See Figure 3-1 on page 13).

+The wings and keel feature the same streamlined design of rigid plastic with aluminum strength members for rigidity.
 Sacrificial anodes are attached to aluminum parts to reduce corrosion.
-The keel and wings are identical, except for their weight - the keel is made to be heavier.
-The keel can be identified by a distinct color of surface anodizing, as well as additional drainage hole near the sensor pod.
+The keel and wings are identical, except for their weight - the keel is made to be heavier in water.
+The keel can be identified by a distinct color of the sensor guard forward of the sensor.